DigiBP/AS25_Glacier_Express/README.md

 </p>

 #### KB Purpose
 The medication KB serves as structured reference that enables the chatbot to provide safe, consistent, and context-aware medication guidance.
-It contains information on a predefined list of medications, including medication names, unique medication codes (for database identification), indications, dosing guidelines, side effects, contraindictions, red flags, and approved alternatives.
+It contains information on a predefined list of medications, including medication names, unique medication codes (for database identification), indications, dosing guidelines, side effects, contraindications, red flags, and approved alternatives.

 By using the KB, the chatbot can:
 - Recommend appropriate OTC medications when suitable